dorny/paths-filter/README.md

     # Performs the glob matching against these files instead.
 Negates
     # all other inputs less filters & list-files.
     customfiles: ''

+    # Optionally provide a filename in your directory to globally ignore patterns.
+    # File must be formatted as a newline separated list of glob patterns, like a .gitignore.
+    global-ignore: ''
 ```

 ## Outputs